Mmackz/CS50/final-project/README.md

 to keep notes organized.

 Notes are saved using the google storage API.
-The storage is persistant and unique to each user which means the data remains if you close the borwser or rest the computer.
+The storage is persistant and unique to each user which means the data remains if you close the browser or rest the computer.
 You can access the notes by clicking on their respective folders.
 Each note can be removed by pressing the red X in the top left corner.
 Once notes are saved, the user can quickly and easily access important notes and web pages.